StateFarm-STEM/pyinthesky/lesson6/README.md

 - [Wires](https://github.com/StateFarm-STEM/pyinthesky/blob/main/lesson3/screenshots/1956-02.jpg)

 #### What you will be learning:
-- How to connect multiple different sensors or devices to the ardiuno at the same time
+- How to connect multiple different sensors or devices to the Arduino at the same time
-  -  This will involve using a breadboard to connect all the sensors back to the Ardiuno
+  -  This will involve using a breadboard to connect all the sensors back to the Arduino
 - How to read a CSV file from the serial port

-### Wiring all the sensors and devices to the Ardiuno
+### Wiring all the sensors and devices to the Arduino

 - Remember you do not have to use the same color of jumper wire as this, but insure that your connections are the same.
-- **Unplug the Ardiuno from the computer while you are wiring it up**
+- **Unplug the Arduino from the computer while you are wiring it up**
-#### Wiring the Ardiuno to the Breadboard
+#### Wiring the Arduino to the Breadboard
-Pin on the Ardiuno | Pin on the Breadboard
+Pin on the Arduino | Pin on the Breadboard
 ------ | ------
 5v | Power on the breadboard
 GND  | GND on the breadboard
 #### Wiring the SD card
-Pin on SD card reader | Pin on Ardiuno/breadboard
+Pin on SD card reader | Pin on Arduino/breadboard
 ------ | ------
 GND   | GND on the breadboard
 VCC   | Power on the breadboard